ExtraFood is partnering with food donors to rescue fresh food for people displaced by the recent Canal District fire.

 For ExtraFood, everything starts with the needs of people in the community.
 Because if they have the food they need, children can learn, seniors can age in place with dignity, and adults can find jobs to lift themselves out of poverty.
 ExtraFood’s vision is that food recovery will be a way of life in the North Bay, to enroll every possible business and school in their program and capture every possible pound of excess food.

 ExtraFood is grateful to the County of Marin, Canal Alliance, American Red Cross, and the San Rafael Harbor Rotary for their important work in providing for these displaced families.
-The County of Marin, which is leading the response efforts, has ensured families have resources they need including Health and Human Services, which is assessing individual needs and connecting those impacted to available resources.
+The County of Marin, which is leading the response efforts, has ensured families have the resources they need including Health and Human Services, which is assessing individual needs and connecting those impacted to available resources.
 Canal Alliance is supporting recovery efforts on matters related to temporary lodging and rehousing.
 The American Red Cross provided immediate financial assistance and San Rafael Harbor Rotary is raising funds to further support those impacted.